chsherpa/OpenCV-py-TrackerPerformance/README.md

 Upgrade to Fedora 26 to get Facial Landmarks script working for Python3

 # License
 This project is done under the MIT License.
-Any file with the terms of the MIT License can be used.